 - Intel LGA 1151 (Skylake / Kaby Lake): B250 / H270 / Z270

 But what kind of game should you get, and how much do you need to play these days?

+There are different types of RAM that you can buy for your computers, such as SDRAM, DDR2 ram, DDR3 ram, and DDR4 ram.
+They also have different speeds ranging from 333 MHz (SDRAM) to over 2400 MHz for DDR4 type RAM.
 When choosing RAM for your gaming PC, make sure your motherboard supports both the type and speed of RAM you plan to use.

+The latest type of RAM on the market is DDR4 and if you want high performance this is what to go for.
 Either because you want to change platforms, because you need more RAM or more performance, if you are about to buy new RAM for your computer, you will surely have doubts about which model is the best for you.

 Sometimes it is difficult to know which model is the most suitable for you, so we are going to proceed to assess some aspects so that you can get it right and buy what best suits your needs.
 Clever?
 Let’s go there.

 The first thing to consider is, of course, capacity.
 You probably have already decided that you want to buy new RAM for your PC to expand its capacity, but do you really need that capacity?
 Today the “standard” is 8 GB of RAM in almost all PCs, whatever their purpose.